iPhone 14 and iPhone 14 Pro: These are the latest rumors before the Apple event kicks off

 For months, 9to5Mac and other publications have been reporting the new hole-punch + pill cutout for the iPhone 14 Pro series, but a new leak suggests Apple will use a software tweak to make a long pill design.
 Between Face ID sensors and the front-facing camera, the company is rumored to add privacy labels.

-Followed by this discovery made by 9to5Mac, our source also claims the Camera app will have a few tweaks as Apple is also planning a redesign to the app where most of the controls are moved to the top portion of the screen.
+Following this discovery made by 9to5Mac, our source also claimed the Camera app will also have a few tweaks as Apple is planning to redesign the app, where most of the controls will be moved to the top portion of the screen.

 Larger regular iPhone to be called 14 Plus, not Max

-Apple is said to ditch the iPhone mini model in regard to a larger version of the regular model.
-While debates over whether it would be called iPhone 14 Plus or 14 Max, 9to5Mac sources familiar with the matter claim the name will actually be iPhone 14 Plus.
+Apple is said to ditch the iPhone mini model for a larger version of the regular model.
+While debates over whether it would be called iPhone 14 Plus or 14 Max, 9to5Mac sources familiar with the matter claimed the name will actually be iPhone 14 Plus.

-In addition, at least since July, iPhone case makers have been told to not use the brand iPhone 14 Max, as it won’t be the actual name of the product.

 Classic battery indicator is making a comeback with iPhone 14 Pro series

-According to information shared with MacRumors in its forum, an anonymous leaker claims that iPhone 14 Pro with iOS 16 will bring back the classic battery indicator on the status bar.
-In addition, they also shared information on what this smartphone will look like with the new Always-on Display technology – which 9to5Macexclusively reported on.
+According to information shared with MacRumors in its forum, an anonymous leaker claimed that the iPhone 14 Pro with iOS 16 will bring back the classic battery indicator on the status bar.
+They also shared information as to what this smartphone will look like with the new Always-on Display technology – which 9to5Mac exclusively reported on.

 iPhone 14 price increase expected, but not as much as we thought

-A report by TrendForce from this week says that in the light of a tough economy and a declining smartphone market, it expects Apple to play safe with smaller increases.
+A report by TrendForce from this week said that, in the light of a tough economy and a declining smartphone market, it expects Apple to play it safe with smaller increases.

 Upgrades such as initial starting memory capacity increasing to LPDDR5 6GB and 256GB, primary camera moving up to 48 million, Face ID Design changes, etc., are expected to raise starting prices.
 However, under pressure from rising global inflation and foreign exchange rates, Apple is expected to adopt a more cautious pricing strategy so as not to affect its sales performance.